dragonflyoss/d7y.io/docs/advanced-guides/preheat.md

 - **Single Peer**: Preheat to a seed peer.

 - **All Peers**: Preheat to each peer in the P2P cluster.

+**Step 4:** Enter the cluster id of Dragonfly Manager to specify the preheated cluster.
+If empty, all clusters will be selected.

 ![create-policy](../resource/advanced-guides/preheat/create-policy.png)